The Organ Donation Process Experience: My Story as a Daughter of an Organ Donor

 When I was in my final semester of college, I took a class called “Psychology of Death and Dying.”
 At that time, I took it because it was an easy class and I needed an elective credit.
 My degree is in Materials Science & Engineering, and to me any Psychology class was a welcome breather.
 The discussions ranges from death, to suicide, to organ donation and many other topics.
 The class was easy, but it was always very thought provoking.
 Unfortunately, it has also been a class I’ve had to use the information from.
 In November 2016, I received a call that my dad had a stroke.
-This was only two weeks after he turned 51 and he was in-shape and healthy.
+This was only two weeks after he turned 51, and he was in-shape and healthy.
 To say this came as a shock would be an understatement.
 I also had a gut instinct from the moment I was called that he would die.
 Of course, that sounds morbid, but it’s what went through my mind.
 Call it intuition, call it God, call it what you will but I knew.
 The people on the other line told me he was doing well and should become conscious shortly.
-Within 24 hours the diagnosis went from “full recovery,” to “he will not survive this.”
+I called the ICU several times through the night.
+Each time they reassured me he was doing well and improving.
+But within 24 hours the diagnosis went from “full recovery,” to “he will not survive this.”
 All of this, I should mention is when I live thousands of miles away.
 I was able to get there as soon as I could, knowing at that time he would not make it.

 I remember arriving to the hospital, and walking into his room in the ICU and being awestruck with how calm and peaceful he looked.
 He looked like he was sleeping on our couch, just with some tubes in his mouth.
 Sometime within my first visit the neurologist gathered the close family in a conference room to talk about the “options.”